Direkt zum Inhalt

 The IEA Heat Pump Conference 2026 addresses heat pumping technologies for heating, cooling, refrigeration, and air conditioning (including dehumidification) in different fields of applications using a variety of heat sinks and sources (e.g. air, water, geothermal, residual heat).
 We highly encourage researchers, manufacturers, designers, representatives from utilities, industries, the public sector, policy makers as well as investors, to present their most recent and novel developments.

-Submissions are invited in each of the core pillars or crosscutting themes of the conference:
+Submissions are invited in each of the core pillars or crosscutting themes of the core pillars:

 Two kinds of submissions with the same timeline are foreseen: